rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 if you want to know which other types of dependency declarations are available, please have a look at the post [Resolving your problems with Dependency Injection](http://rcardin.github.io/programming/software-design/java/scala/di/2016/08/01/resolve-problems-dependency-injection.html).

 Now that we know how to declare which kinds of objects a component needs to work, we also need a technique to resolve these object.
-And its here that the "_injection_" part comes into play.
+And it's here that the "_injection_" part comes into play.

-## Resolving dependency in Scala
+## Resolving dependencies in Scala
-In the JVM ecosystem there are a lot of libraries that implement the injection tecnique.
+In the JVM ecosystem, there are a lot of libraries that implement the injection technique.
 We have many alternatives, such like the following.

 1. Spring framework
 2. Guice